brechtdv/qmra-book/README.md

   2. Compile to html
   3. Synchronize GitHub

-The architecture consists of four components.
+The architecture consists of five components.

 #### index.php